 Maggie Norton, research assistant 2015.
 Now at Iowa State University, USA.

-Mingzhu He, visiting scientist from Shapotou Desert Research and Experiment Station, Chinese Academy of Sciences, Lanzhou, China, 2013-2014.
+Mingzhu He, visiting scientist 2013-2014.
+Shapotou Desert Research and Experiment Station, Chinese Academy of Sciences, Lanzhou, China (website).

 Yolima Carrillo, postdoc 2011-2012.
 Now senior lecturer at Western Sydney University (website).